-Charmaine Royal is associate professor of African & African American Studies, Biology, and Community & Family Medicine at Duke University.
-She is also core faculty in the Duke Initiative for Science and Society, faculty affiliate in the Duke Global Health Institute, and senior fellow in the Kenan Institute for Ethics.
+Charmaine Royal is Associate Professor of African & African American Studies, Biology, and Community & Family Medicine at Duke University.
+She is also a core faculty member in the Duke Initiative for Science & Society, governing board member in the Social Science Research Institute, faculty affiliate in the Duke Global Health Institute, and senior fellow in the Kenan Institute for Ethics.

 Dr. Royal received a master’s in genetic counseling and a doctorate in human genetics from Howard University.
 She completed postgraduate training in bioethics and ELSI (ethical, legal, and social implications) research at the National Human Genome Research Institute of the National Institutes of Health, and in epidemiology and behavioral medicine at Howard University Cancer Center.

 Crosslisted as GLHLTH 569 AAAS 569 GLHLTH 569

 This course provides students with an overview of sickle cell disease, including its genetics, epidemiology, pathophysiology, medical complications, psychosocial challenges, and health service utilization from a global perspective.
 Students will engage in an exploration of the role of discrimination and stigmatization as they affect people with sickle cell disease, as well as differences in how the disease is viewed and managed in various countries.

 Crosslisted as GLHLTH 672 CULANTH 660

 Exposes and explores the individual and joint contributions of biological and non-biological factors to health and wellbeing in peoples from various regions and countries of the African Diaspora.
 The course draws on a variety of disciplines, modes of inquiry, and health problems in comparative analyses of genetic, historical, political, and sociocultural dimensions of the African Diaspora.
 The content of the course is not limited to the transatlantic African Diaspora, includes other African Diaspora streams.